Olympus E-M1 II vs Sony A77

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
+Both the E-M1 II and the A77 have been discontinued, but can regularly be found used on eBay.
+The A77 was replaced by the Sony A77 II, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 II or the Sony A77 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Olympus OM-D E-M1 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.